bradfrost/atomic-design/chapter-2.md

 Apparently Mr. Rae's strategy of having students mind-numbingly balance tons of chemical equations worked, because I'm coming back to it all these years later for inspiration on how to approach interface design.

 ## The Atomic Design Methodology
-By now you may be wondering why we're talking about chemistry, and maybe you're even a bit angry at me for forcing you to relive memories of high school.
+By now you may be wondering why we're talking about atomic theory, and maybe you're even a bit angry at me for forcing you to relive memories of high school chemistry class.
 But this is going somewhere, I promise.

 We discussed earlier how all matter in the universe can be broken down into a finite set of atomic elements.
 As it happens, our interfaces can be broken down into a similar finite set of elements.
-[Josh Duck's Periodic Table of HTML Elements](http://smm.zoomquiet.io/data/20110511083224/index.html) beautifully articulates how all of our websites, apps, intranets, hoobadyboops, whatever are all composed of the same HTML elements.
+[Josh Duck's Periodic Table of HTML Elements](http://smm.zoomquiet.io/data/20110511083224/index.html) beautifully articulates how all of our websites, apps, intranets, hoobadyboops, and whatevers are all composed of the same HTML elements.

 {% include figure.html src="../images/content/html-periodic-table.png" caption="The periodic table of HTML elements by Josh Duck" %}

-Because we're starting with a similar finite set of building blocks, we can apply that same process that happens in the natural world to our user interfaces.
+Because we're starting with a similar finite set of building blocks, we can apply that same process that happens in the natural world to design and develop user interfaces.

 Enter atomic design.